romainmenke/css-import-tests/README.md

 causes of interop issues :
 - bundlers want to optimize for file size
 - bundlers want to support importing CSS from npm packages
-- cascade layers were added CSS
+- cascade layers were added to CSS

 ## Contributing